UrsSchmidt/aquila/README.md

 ## Building the interpreter

-You will need `ant` to build the interpreter.
+You will need `ant 1.10.7` and `antlr 4.10.1` to build the interpreter.
+Make sure to put the `antlr-4.10.1-complete.jar` file into the parent directory of this directory.
 Then simply run `ant package` to build the `aquila.jar` file.

 ## Installing the interpreter on Ubuntu